-Caesars Foundation is a private foundation funded by a portion of operating income from resorts owned or operated by Caesars Entertainment.
-The Foundation is the entity through which Caesars funds charitable programs and projects of $10,000 or more, and meets non-profit giving requirements in certain operating jurisdictions.
-The Foundation’s objective is to strengthen organizations and programs in the communities where our employees and their families live and work, and to include our employees in volunteer efforts associated with the causes we support.
-We maintain our Caesars Foundation commitment each year, even in years where our business results do not meet our objectives.
+The Caesars Foundation is a private foundation established in 2002 and funded by a portion of operating income from resorts owned or operated by Caesars Entertainment.
+The Foundation is the entity through which Caesars funds charitable programs and projects of $5,000 or more, including meeting non-profit giving requirements in certain operating jurisdictions.
+Caesars Foundation’s objective is to strengthen organizations and programs in the communities where our employees and their families live and work, and to include our employees in volunteer efforts associated with the causes we support.